Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 Did you know that customers spend 19% more after joining a company’s online community?

-Offering a community management package is a superb way to help skyrocket your client’s return on their investment in your agency.
-Should you launch and maintain a strong community that focuses on the client's target audience, it will generate more cash for your clients than they’re spending on you.
+Offering a community management package is a superb way to help your clients skyrocket their return on investment in your agency.
+Should you launch and maintain a strong community that focuses on your clients' target audience, it will generate more cash for your clients than they spend on you.

 Take a look at Ignite Social Media’s community management package:

-Notice how they clearly communicate that this package helps the client engage customers, and encourage them to become brand advocates?
+Notice how they clearly communicate that this package helps the client engage customers and encourages them to become brand advocates?

 You could help build your client’s online community by including these activities in your package: